Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 The course is organized into 5 sections:
-1. Course introduction and overview (about 1 or 1.5 hours)
+1. Course introduction and overview (about 1.5 hours)
 1. Food production and consumption, food insecurity, world-wide
 1. Forecasting agricultural productivity: Micro and Macro
 1. Agriculture and Climate Change